Authoring content in MindTouch empowers all users to create knowledge and still maintain your content standards.

 Set up roles and permissions

 To get started with this workflow, identify the users who will be authoring content and their role.
-We recommend a workflow set up around the following three roles:
+Below is an workflow set up around the following three roles:

 Set up the above user types through user groups and by leveraging page permissions.